 Research is the bridge between an innovator’s dream and the real world.
-For that digital product to actually live and thrive, it needs more than just code.
-For it to actually solve pains, hook users, provide delight, become minimally viable, and capture imagination, it needs something that’s not inherently hard to create, but definitely challenging to get right: context.
+For your digital product to live and thrive, it needs more than just code.
+For it to solve real pains, hook users, provide delight, become minimally viable, and capture imagination, it needs something that’s not inherently hard to create, but challenging to get right: context.

-We must understand and model the world the product is going to live in, from the user’s perspective as well as the buyer’s perspective.
+As a product leader, you must understand and model the world the product is going to live in, from both user and buyer perspectives.
 So how does research build context for product management, design, and product marketing?

 Context for Product Management

 Every innovator wants to build something that changes the world.
 Product managers help you choose the right path forward.

 With research, product managers determine what to build and for whom.
 Then they prioritize the features your designers will create by researching the following questions.